OpenAMP/openamp-docs/docs/porting_guide.rst

 Platform Specific Porting to Use RPMsg
 **************************************

-RPMsg in OpenAMP implementation uses VirtIO to manage the shared buffers.
-OpenAMP library provides remoteproc VirtIO backend implementation.
+RPMsg in OpenAMP implementation uses `VirtIO <https://docs.oasis-open.org/virtio/virtio/>`_ to manage the shared buffers.
+OpenAMP library provides `remoteproc VirtIO backend implementation <https://github.com/OpenAMP/open-amp/blob/master/lib/remoteproc/remoteproc_virtio.c>`_.
 You don't have to use remoteproc backend.
 You can implement your VirtIO backend with the VirtIO and RPMsg implementation in OpenAMP.
-If you want to implement your own VirtIO backend, you can refer to the [remoteproc VirtIO backend implementation]: https://github.com/OpenAMP/open-amp/blob/master/lib/remoteproc/remoteproc_virtio.c
+If you want to implement your own VirtIO backend, you can refer to the `remoteproc VirtIO backend implementation <https://github.com/OpenAMP/open-amp/blob/master/lib/remoteproc/remoteproc_virtio.c>`_.

 Here are the steps to use OpenAMP for RPMsg communication: